Localized and degenerate controls for the incompressible Navier-Stokes system: Introduction

 \section{Introduction}

 The study of fluid mechanics has ever since been intertwined with aspirations to not only observe, but also to manipulate or regulate flows of liquids.
-Modern control theory, to this end, offers suitable notions that allow formalizing such endeavors.
+Modern control theory, to this end, offers various notions for the formalization of such problems.
 The question of controllability, in particular, is to ask whether and in which sense external influences (the controls) can cause a system to transition between designated states.
 From a mathematical stance, and due to the nonlinear nature of the involved constituents, several types of difficulties may arise.
 These are often related to the size of the prescribed data, how the controls are allowed to enter the system, and the overall degree of degeneracy in the formulated controllability problem.
-In this sense, the present article sets out to accommodate three ambitions requirements.
+In this sense, the present article sets out to accommodate three requirements.
 First, the admissible states might be located far away from each other.
 Second, the fluid should be acted upon merely in a subdomain of small area.
 Third, it is desired that the driving force can be expressed through explicit formulas in terms of a fixed number of unknown control parameters.